jungr-ait/msckf_mono/README.md

 In the following a instruction to profile the algorithm using the synthetic dataset is given.

-## AAU VIO Unity Dataset -- ROS Bag
+## AAU synthetic ROS dataset for VIO -- ROS Bag

-To profile the algorithm with different camera resolution and different sensor rates the `AAU VIO dataset` can be used, which can be downloaded [here](TODO)
+To profile the algorithm with different camera resolution and different sensor rates the `AAU synthetic ROS dataset for VIO` can be used, which can be downloaded [here on Zenodo](https://zenodo.org/record/3870851)

 In the folder `msckf_mono/profiling` a script is provided to profile the `MSCKF_mono` with [valgrind](valgrind.org) tool set using the first 500 camera images at a rate of 10 Hz and the IMU at a rate of 10 Hz (refer to the reduction rates).